kalijauhari/Pre-trained-Image-Classifier-to-Identify-Dog-Breeds/README.md

 <h2>**Identifying Dog Breeds using Pre-trained Image Classifier**</h2>

-🐶 Welcome to our captivating project of classifying dog breeds using a pre-trained image classifier!
-Dive into the enchanting world of furry friends with ease.
+🐶 Welcome to my AI Programming with Python Nanodegree project 1 at Udacity, where I embark on an exciting journey to classify dog breeds using a powerful pre-trained deep learning model.
+Let's build a command-line application that effortlessly categorizes images of dogs into various breeds.

 📚 **Project Overview**